 Vietnam has always managed to attract foreign investors because of its great geological location and it’s dynamic young workforce.
-That is why attracting foreign investors have been of key importance in Vietnam’s External Affairs Policy.
+That is why attracting foreign investors has been of key importance in Vietnam’s External Affairs Policy.
 It is one of the main reasons why Vietnam has various easier Tax and Compliance Laws to make it easier for investors to establish their offices and branches here.
 The government offers reductions and exemptions to foreign investors.
 It has helped the local industry boom in the region.
-For example, trade between Vietnam & the U.K. almost tripled from 2010 to 2019, when it reached about $7.6 billion.
+For example, trade between Vietnam & the U.K. almost tripled from 2010 to 2020, when it reached about $6.6 billion (source).

 What is Personal Income Tax?

 Tax is one of the most important duties for each citizen to keep the government’s wheels going.
 The government is highly dependent on the tax of each person.
 Personal Income Tax in Vietnam is the deduction in the taxpayer’s income to pay the government.
 The tax is paid to the government once a year.
 The government of Vietnam has offered various exemptions to encourage the taxpayers in the country.
 It is to encourage the taxpayers to pay their taxes.

 Income Tax Exemptions

-To make things easier for the taxpayers, the government has offered tax exemptions on various income sources.
+To make things easier for taxpayers, the government has offered tax exemptions on various income sources.
 The first income that does not require the taxpayer to remit the tax is their foreign remittance.
 It may be in the form of educational support payment or some form of a retirement pension.
 Another income that does not require the worker to pay tax on them is the one that is earned on the night shift of the job.
 The condition for that is the salary for the overtime must be greater than the regular shift salary.

 To attract foreign workers and investors to the country, the government has offered various tax exemptions for foreigners.
 They include a one-time tax exemption for the person when they move to Vietnam.
 It helps in making the transition of foreigners to the country much easier.
 If an employer pays for the round-trip airfare for their employee, that amount is exempt from the tax.